pandoracore/typhon-spec/README.md

 This script will become valid only after the CLTV time from the second branch of the *commitment transaction* will pass, so other participants of the *honest majority* have an opportunity to publish their versions with the same unlocking script, but spending the locked amount to different UTXOs, but with a higher miner fee.
 This will lead to the "fees race", effectively resulting in Nash equilibrium when practically all of the locked amount is spent for the mining fee, i.e. the money will be transferred to the miner who will include the slashing transactions into the blockchain, guaranteeing fast and efficient slashing before the other CLTV lock will expire.
 This also keeps economic incentives of the honest majority intact: they win nothing by cooperating against other participants, so the Nash equilibrium for the sidechain consensus protocol is not distorted.

-If there were no witnessed Byzantine fault from the committer, he will be able to unlock its funds at the end of the second epoch with the usual `SigScript`: `<ECDSA(y)> <A>` – and nobody else will be able to spend the UTXO of the *commitment transaction*.
+If there were no witnessed Byzantine fault from the committer, he will be able to unlock its funds at the end of the second epoch with the usual `SigScript`: `<ECDSA(y)> <A>` without the risks that some other parties will be able to spend the UTXO of the *commitment transaction*.

+## Acknowledgements

+I would like to thank Giacomo Zucco for the fruitful discussions on Bitcoin technology stack and its future directions; as well for his critics and analytics that inspired me to do this work.
+I am also very grateful to the whole Pandora project and [Garuda.AI](https://garuda.ai) teams, with which I spent many hours working on consensus protocol designs and distributed technologies research.